Wojtekb30/OpenAI-API-requests/README.md

 # Known errors and things to mind

 Incorrect API key, nonexistent AI model or other impossible parameter will result in 404 error.
-Of course check your Internet connection, but if you get error 404 check if parameters are correct too.

 ImgChatGPTAgent may not remember the image for longer than one or two next questions.